 Dear Madam, ladies, and gentlemen:

-Another member of the Prescott family, Samuel, left his mark on history in furtherance of the cause for America by completing the mission of Paul Revere and his fellow patriots.
-My passion for American liberty is, quite literally, in my DNA and I like to think their spirit for American independence from tyrannical and despotic government lives in me.
-And my definition of tyranny is based on that described by James Madison in Federalist 47.
+My passion for American liberty is, therefore quite literally, in my DNA and I like to think their spirit for American independence from tyrannical and despotic government lives in me.
+And, for the record, my definition of tyranny is based on that described by James Madison in Federalist 47.

 The reason I say that is because in 1937, United States government published this book celebrating the 150th anniversary of the Constitution.

-In the introduction, U.S. Constitution Sesquicentennial Commission Director General, the Honorable Sol Bloom, wrote; “Among the many valuable state papers of the nation, two are most intimately connected with the Constitution.
+“Among the many valuable state papers of the nation, two are most intimately connected with the Constitution.
 These are The Declaration of Independence, which opened the way for it, and Washington’s Farewell Address on keeping in the path”

 Repeat: “KEEPING IN THE PATH!”

-My parents raised me as a Christian and I was confirmed in the Episcopal Church.
-I have prayed to God and Jesus many times for help to help me help my country, but nothing has happened.
-And after reading Psalm 37, I figured that if there was a God, God was in another galaxy billions of light years away, creating new worlds far away - leaving us to be on our own - because after all those thousands of years, if God hasn't shown up by now, he/she/it isn't going to.
-Hence, I have abandoned my faith.
+And, after reading Psalm 37, I figured that if there was a god, "God" IS in other galaxies billions of light years away, creating new worlds there - leaving us to be on our own - because, after all those thousands of years, if God hasn't shown up by now, he/she/it isn't going to.
+Hence, I have abandoned my faith because evil apparently has the upper hand in this world.

-However, there is a certain passage from President Washington's final words to the American people in which he said
+However, there is a certain passage from President Washington's final words to the American people in which he said;

 Of all the dispositions and habits which lead to political prosperity, religion and morality are indispensable supports.
 In vain would that man claim the tribute of patriotism who should labor to subvert these great pillars of human happiness--these firmest props of the duties of men and citizens.
 The mere politician, equally with the pious man, ought to respect and to cherish them.
 A volume could not trace all their connections with private and public felicity.
 Let it simply be asked, Where is the security for property, for reputation, for life, if the sense of religious obligation desert the oaths which are the instruments of investigation in courts of justice?
 And let us with caution indulge the supposition that morality can be maintained without religion.
 Whatever may be conceded to the influence of refined education on minds of peculiar structure, reason and experience both forbid us to expect that national morality can prevail in exclusion of religious principle.